gtscio/gleif-poc/README.md

 * `gleif-frontend/`: The Next.js UI, including the verification API route.
 * `twin-service/`: Express backend for managing DIDs and NFTs.
 * `did-management/`: Scripts for identity creation and credential generation.
+  * `create-domain-linkage.js`: Requests a Domain Linkage credential and writes the DID Configuration file for the simulated domain.
 * `test-e2e.sh`: End-to-end testing script.

 ### ⚡ Quickstart